jhcook/packer/README.md

 account of a new upload.
 In order to install and configure `t`, please see: https://github.com/sferik/t

-## CentOS7
-The CentOS7 Vagrant box is a minimal CentOS7 installation with Virtualbox Guest Additions 5.0.14 or the latest version of Virtualbox available at the time of build.

-Internet access is required to build this box as the installation installs the latest versions of the packages.
+Internet access is required to build the boxes as the installation installs the latest versions of the packages.
 If the metadata is not available, the installation will fail.